Updated: February 28, 2020 at 3:43 PM

-Of course, there’s been a lot of learning along my journey, but what I’ve come to believe is that to be successful it’s certain we all need effective programs for: recruiting, recognition, retention, and referrals.
+Of course, there’s been a lot of learning along my journey, but what I’ve come to believe is that to be successful, we all need effective programs for recruiting, recognition, retention, and referrals.

 Recruiting is mandatory for both internal and external business management.
-Creating and mastering effective recruiting programs will have immediate and long-lasting impacts on your business.
+Creating and mastering an effective recruiting program will have immediate and long-lasting impacts on your business.
 People today have instant access to more information than any other time before.
 As a result, it’s your responsibility as a business manager to make sure your recruiting message is clear, concise, and accessible.

-Too often, people look at recruiting talent different than recruiting clients.
-It’s not.
-Our employees should be our biggest fans or (where appropriate) our most active consumers.
-Likewise, our clients (and their networks) can be our number one source of new talent.
+Your employees should be the biggest fans and most active advocates.
+In the same breath, your clients (and their networks) can be the number one source of new talent.

 Regardless of which end of the motivational spectrum you reside (intrinsic or extrinsic), effective recognition programs can be very appealing.
-You can use similar programs with slight adjustments for our employees, as well as our external stakeholders to highlight your relationship with them.
+You can use similar programs with slight adjustments for employees, as well as external stakeholders to highlight your relationship with them.

 Extrinsic or “carrot and stick” recognition programs typically include compensation or performance-based reinvestment and can be used interchangeably.
 One popular extrinsic motivator today are rewards or loyalty programs constructed on the foundation of giving back or reinvesting in people.

 Perhaps the most important “R” of our successful business management model, retention is your key to longevity.
-Successful retention ratios fuel the other three “R’s” by providing the foundation for opportunities that others will come to you for.
+Successful retention ratios fuel the other three “Rs” by providing the foundation for opportunities that others will come to you for.

 One of the most common reasons for an employee to leave a company or team is the lack of communication without having clear expectations.
 Remember, we have instant access to more information than ever before.
 If you don’t anticipate your stakeholder’s need for information, you inadvertently leave the door open for the competition to fill that need.

 Throughout the courtship (recruiting) of a new relationship, your prospect must have a positive experience from the first time they hear about your opportunity until the time they decide to join your business.
 Likewise, how well has their service to you (or your firm) been recognized?
 Do they feel appreciated?
 Have they been rewarded for their loyalty?
-Basically, we’re asking “what will make them want to project FOMO to their peers?”
+Basically, we’re asking “What will make them want to project FOMO to their peers?”